prajwalkk/akka-clustersharding-can-chord-sims/README.md

             2.  `init_finger_table`
                 * This is a function that is executed by a new node which is not the first node to join.
                 * It gets its successor by `FindSuccessor`.
 This is a blocking call that waits for a response before continuing
-                * Find Successor gets its value by executing `find_predecessor` function: This was made a function rather than a Message as it was creating race conditions when a node asked itself.
+                * Find Successor gets its value by executing `find_predecessor` function: This was made a function rather than a message as it was creating race conditions when a node asked itself.
                 * `ClosestPrecedingFinger` is a message asked by the function in `find_predecessor`.
 Here if, there is a check that sees if same node is asking itself, if so, the node properties are returned directly rather than wasting time asking and awaiting for reply.
 Also reduces deadlocks.
                 * `SetPredecessor` message is called to set the predecessor of the to-be-succeeding-node to the node that sent the message.
 This message is made blocking to ensure validity of the finger table in the future runs.
                 * The finger table of the node is updated to reflect the successors for entry.